Benjamin-Lee/viroiddb/content/pages/about.md

 ### Why do some clusters lack a circular-alignment/block-chain plots?

 These plots are produced by our go-to cyclic alignment tool - CSA.
-While we found it to give the most usful output, it is a relativly old software, whose original source code only handles clusters with several dozen members.
+While we found it to give the most useful output, it is a relatively old software, whose original source code only handles clusters with several dozen members.
 Hence, large clusters may be limited to the other cyclic comparison tools we used if CSA failed.
-Very briefly, these tools do not go so far as to produce an alignment, rather they attempt to identify the optimal rotation of every sequnece in a given multifasta file, so that the distances between subsequent alignments would minimized.
+Very briefly, these tools do not go so far as to produce an alignment, rather they attempt to identify the optimal rotation of every sequence in a given multifasta file, so that the distances between sequences would be minimized.
 There are several other possible reasons why a rotated cluster may lack the circular/block visulation.
 These range from technical to more matter-of-factly:
 - The cluster has too few members.
-Singletons (_clusters compromised of a single sequence_) obviously have no rotational information.
+Singletons (_clusters composed of a single sequence_) obviously have no rotational information.
 - Some of the cluster members are too short.
 - The shortest sequence in the cluster is **_considerably_** shorter than the largest sequence.
 - A visualtion can be rendered, but it was found to be meaningless (e.g. cluster members are identical rotations of each other).